anseljh/casebot/README.md

 * reporter (`U.S.`)
 * page (`113`)

-Casebot gets confused if there are any spaces in the reporter.
-So, if you have something like `676 F.3d 854`, make sure there are no spaces in the `F.3d` part.
-Writing `F. 3d` instead will make Casebot confused.

 ## Installation

 Casebot runs on your own computer.
 This can be your own desktop or laptop, or a server.
 You could probably get it to run on Windows, but so far it's been tested on Mac and Cygwin (a Linux-like environment for Windows).